boldflight/BibleConverter/test_EPUB/output/ex.md

 [18] tent pegs for the tabernacle and tent pegs for the courtyard and their ropes;
 [19] the woven garments for serving in the Holy Place, the holy garments for Aaron the priest, and the garments for his sons to minister as priests.’”
 [20] So the whole community of the Israelites went out from the presence of Moses.
-[21] Everyone whose heart stirred him to action and everyone whose spirit was willing came and brought the offering for the Lord for the work of the tent of meeting, for all its service, and for the holy garments.
+[21] Everyone whose heart stirred him to action and everyone whose spirit was willing came and brought the offering for the **Lord** for the work of the tent of meeting, for all its service, and for the holy garments.
 [22] They came, men and women alike, all who had willing hearts.
-They brought brooches, earrings, rings and ornaments, all kinds of gold jewelry, and everyone came who waved a wave offering of gold to the Lord.
+They brought brooches, earrings, rings and ornaments, all kinds of gold jewelry, and everyone came who waved a wave offering of gold to the **Lord**.
 [23] Everyone who had blue, purple, or scarlet yarn, fine linen, goats’ hair, ram skins dyed red, or fine leather brought them.
-[24] Everyone making an offering of silver or bronze brought it as an offering to the Lord, and everyone who had acacia wood for any work of the service brought it.
+[24] Everyone making an offering of silver or bronze brought it as an offering to the **Lord**, and everyone who had acacia wood for any work of the service brought it.
 [25] Every woman who was skilled spun with her hands and brought what she had spun, blue, purple, or scarlet yarn, or fine linen, [26] and all the women whose heart stirred them to action and who were skilled spun goats’ hair.
 [27] The leaders brought onyx stones and other gems to be mounted for the ephod and the breastpiece, [28] and spices and olive oil for the light, for the anointing oil, and for the fragrant incense.
-[29] The Israelites brought a freewill offering to the Lord, every man and woman whose heart was willing to bring materials for all the work that the Lord through Moses had commanded them to do.
+[29] The Israelites brought a freewill offering to the **Lord**, every man and woman whose heart was willing to bring materials for all the work that the **Lord** through Moses had commanded them to do.

 ## Chapter 36

-[30] Moses said to the Israelites, “See, the Lord has chosen Bezalel son of Uri, the son of Hur, of the tribe of Judah.
+[30] Moses said to the Israelites, “See, the **Lord** has chosen Bezalel son of Uri, the son of Hur, of the tribe of Judah.
 [31] He has filled him with the Spirit of God—with skill, with understanding, with knowledge, and in all kinds of work— [32] to design artistic designs, to work in gold, in silver, and in bronze, [33] and in cutting stones for their setting, and in cutting wood, to do work in every artistic craft.
 [34] And he has put it in his heart to teach, he and Oholiab son of Ahisamach, of the tribe of Dan.
 [35] He has filled them with skill to do all kinds of work as craftsmen, as designers, as embroiderers in blue, purple, and scarlet yarn and in fine linen, and as weavers.
 They are craftsmen in all the work and artistic designers.
-[1] So Bezalel and Oholiab and every skilled person in whom the Lord has put skill and ability to know how to do all the work for the service of the sanctuary are to do the work according to all that the Lord has commanded.”
+[1] So Bezalel and Oholiab and every skilled person in whom the **Lord** has put skill and ability to know how to do all the work for the service of the sanctuary are to do the work according to all that the **Lord** has commanded.”
-[2] Moses summoned Bezalel and Oholiab and every skilled person in whom the Lord had put skill—everyone whose heart stirred him to volunteer to do the work.
+[2] Moses summoned Bezalel and Oholiab and every skilled person in whom the **Lord** had put skill—everyone whose heart stirred him to volunteer to do the work.
 [3] They received from Moses all the offerings the Israelites had brought to do the work for the service of the sanctuary, and they still continued to bring him a freewill offering each morning.
-[4] So all the skilled people who were doing all the work on the sanctuary came from the work they were doing [5] and told Moses, “The people are bringing much more than is needed for the completion of the work which the Lord commanded us to do!”
+[4] So all the skilled people who were doing all the work on the sanctuary came from the work they were doing [5] and told Moses, “The people are bringing much more than is needed for the completion of the work which the **Lord** commanded us to do!”
 [6] Moses instructed them to take his message throughout the camp, saying, “Let no man or woman do anymore work for the offering for the sanctuary.”
 So the people were restrained from bringing any more.
 [7] Now the materials were more than enough for them to do all the work.